juliendenize/eztorch/docs/source/contributions/sce_mvap.md

      query.features_path=$query_features \
      query.labels_path=$query_labels \
      bank.features_path=$bank_features \
-     bank.labels_path=$query_labels
+     bank.labels_path=$bank_labels
 ```

 #### Action Localization on AVA and Recognition on SSV2

 Generalization to Action Localization on AVA and Action Recognition on SSV2 was performed thanks to the [SlowFast](https://github.com/facebookresearch/SlowFast) repository.
+This repository supports the use of pytorchvideo models which we used as backbones.

 ## Issue